pananton/busrpc-spec/style.md

 ## Protobuf entities naming

 * Name can only contain letters (a-zA-Z), digits (0-9) and underscores and must start with letter
-* Top-level protobuf package name must be *busrpc*
-* Package names must correspond to the directory hierarchy, for example types from the directory *dir1/dir2/dir3* must be placed to *busrpc.dir1.dir2.dir3* package
+* Package names must correspond to the directory hierarchy, for example types from the directory *dir1/dir2/dir3* must be placed to *dir1.dir2.dir3* package
 * Use CamelCase for protobuf `message` name
 * Use lower case underscore-separated names for protobuf `message` fields
 * Use pluralized names for `repeated` fields